Sick and Tired (2006): Plot

 Sykes begins her performance by sharing two anecdotes, the first about a surprising interaction with a fan and the second about a talkative child whom she was seated next to on a flight.
 Sykes then talks about American Idol, which she applauds for its meanness in making eliminated contestants sing before they are told to go home.
 Next, she addresses the joys of being a pet owner, mentioning her dog Riley.
 She talks about her love and respect for animals and expresses that she doesn’t understand how people can be cruel towards them.
-Keeping with the theme of animals, Sykes moves on to describe her experience swimming with a dolphin that she supposed to be racist.
+Keeping with the theme of animals, Sykes moves on to describe her experience swimming with a dolphin that who is supposed to be racist.
 Sykes’ next topic is money.
 She shares her misgivings about investing in stocks, comments on the national deficit, and criticizes the spending of government money on a space program.
 Sykes criticizes President George W. Bush’s foreign policy, his administration, and politicians in general.
 She talks about the adverse effects of politics on the elderly and women, addressing such issues as Medicaid and abortion.
 This discussion leads into a conversation about pornography which segues into a discourse on same-sex marriage.
 Sykes then talks about racial profiling and the ways in which people are treated differently depending on their race.
 She comments on prostitution and the objectification of women.
 Sykes wraps up her special by discussing her new-found sense of apathy and how it has affected her sex life.